 PENSIONS COMMENCED POST 1 JANUARY 2015

-Superannuation Pension Income Streams commenced post 1 January 2015 may no longer include a Deductible Amount.
+Superannuation Account Based Pension Income Streams commenced post 1 January 2015 may no longer include a Deductible Amount.
 Instead, the pension balance is ‘deemed’ to earn an income, similar to superannuation accumulation accounts and most other investment assets.

-To ensure your income stream is assessed under current rules, it needs to be commenced prior to 1 January 2015 and the pension member must be in receipt of a social security payment or allowance.
+To ensure an income stream is assessed under pre-1 January 2015 rules, it needs to be commenced prior to 1 January 2015 and the pension member must have been in receipt of a social security payment or allowance continuously since that date.